What Is a Question?

-There are many types of questions in the English language.
+Questions can be formed in different ways depending on their structure and purpose.
 Here are some of the different types of questions in English:

 - Close-Set Questions